Consensys/anonymous-zether/README.md

-**WARNING**: The security of this cryptographic protocol has not yet been formally audited.
-This repository should not be considered suitable for production use.

 # Anonymous Zether

 This is a private payment system, an _anonymous_ extension of Bünz, Agrawal, Zamani and Boneh's [Zether protocol](https://eprint.iacr.org/2019/191.pdf).